-The School of Earth & Sustainability (SES) at the University of Massachusetts is guided by a collaborative team of steering committee members from across the partnering departments.
+The School of Earth & Sustainability (SES) at the University of Massachusetts is guided by a collaborative steering committee with representation from across the member departments.
+Additionally, SES is supported by a small, dedicated team of staff with specialized experience to advance the goals and initiatives championed by the school.

 SES Steering Committee